-- 1. Regional Committees must ensure that all providers serving individuals and families experiencing homelessness or at-risk of homelessness participate in the local coordinated assessment system. - 2.
-Regional Committees should ensure that all counties under their purview play a role in the coordinated assessment system either through a central system for the entire area or individual county systems that coordinate with one another on participant referral and service/permanent housing access. - 3.
-Programs should make every effort to take as many referrals from their local prioritization process as possible within federal and state eligibility criteria.
+- Regional Committees must ensure that all providers serving individuals and families experiencing homelessness or at-risk of homelessness have been invited to participate in the local coordinated assessment system.
+For providers unwilling to play a role, Regional Committees must consistently outreach and engage these providers to reconsider their role with coordinated assessment. - 2.
+Regional Committees should ensure that all counties under their purview play a role in the coordinated assessment system either through a central system for the entire area or individual county systems that coordinate with one another on participant referral and service/permanent housing access.

+- 3. Programs should make every effort to take as many referrals from their local prioritization process as possible within federal and state eligibility criteria.
 If programs exhibit a consistent history of turning down referrals, the coordinated assessment system should reach out to said programs to encourage them to lower barriers to entry.
-Communities are able to set a limit to the number of referrals that participating programs can deny. - 4.
+Communities are able to set a limit of the number of referrals that participating programs can deny. - 4.
 Regional Committees must submit quarterly outcome reports to the BoS Coordinated Assessment Council.
 These reports are due on the 15th of the month after quarter end: April 15th, July 15th, October 15th, and January 15th.
 The quarterly report can be accessed at: http://bit.ly/29UYXuR. - 5.
 Regional Committees must create a grievance process for participants and agencies using the system when they have a concern with decisions made by the coordinated assessment system or agencies operating under said system.
 Local grievance procedures will handle the majority of issues.
-For issues that the local system cannot resolve, participants and/or agencies can appeal their concern to the BoS Coordinated Assessment Council for resolution. - 6.
+For issues that the local system cannot resolve, participants and/or agencies can appeal their concern to the BoS Coordinated Assessment Council for resolution.
+Documentation about the grievances filed and resolved should be kept by the community. - 6.
 Regional Committees should evaluate the effectiveness of their coordinated assessment systems on a regular basis, using their own data and the reflection of the quarterly visual report provided from the BoS Coordinated Assessment Council (CAC).
 Regional Committees should make changes to their system that can make them more effective.
 Some changes require CAC approval, which include: - a.
 Referral mechanism/process - b.
 Waitlist mechanism/process - c.
 Stop/start using HMIS for coordinated assessment - d.
 Changes to assessment tools